-Iter n Description Adapter Displays the name of the array controller.
-PCI Slot Displays the number of the PCI slot where the array controller is mounted.
+Ite n Description Adapter Displays the name of the array controller.
+PCI Slot Displays the PCI slot number where the array controller is installed.
 PCI Address Displays the array controller's PCI address configured by the server BIOS.
 Displays, from left to right, the bus number, the device number, and the function number.
-MPT Firmwa Revision re Displays the firmware revision number of the array controller.
-SAS Address 5 Displays the SAS address of the array controller.
-NVDATA Ve rsion Displays the NVRAM revision number of the array controller.
+MPT Firmwa Revision ire Displays the firmware revision of the array controller.
+SAS Address 3 Displays the SAS address of the array controller.
+NVDATA Ve ersion Displays the NVRAM revision of the array controller.
 Status Displays the status of the array controller.
-Enabled Indicates that the array controller's BIOS is enabled.
-Disabled Indicates that the array controller's BIOS is disabled.
-Error Indicates that the array controller's BIOS is not operating due to some failure.
-Boot Order Displays the boot order of the array controllers when multiple array controllers are mounted.
-With this array controller, this item is always "0", because only one controller can be mounted on the server.
-Boot Support Displays the control configuration for this array controller.
-For this array controller, this item is set as "Enabled BIOS & OS" (i.e. this array controller is controllable from either BOIS or the OS driver) and the configuration cannot be changed.
+Enabled Indicates that the array controller BIOS is available.
+Disabled Indicates that the array controller BIOS is unavailable.
+Error Indicates that the array controller's BIOS is not operating due to failures.
+Boot Order Displays the boot order of the array controllers when multiple array controllers are installed.
+With this array controller, this item is always "0" because only one controller can be installed on the server.
+Boot Suppor t Displays the control configuration for this array controller.
+For this array controller, this item is set as "Enabled BIOS & OS" (i.e. this array controller is controllable from either BIOS or the OS driver) and the configuration cannot be changed.